Current COVID-19 Status:

 - 5,669 confirmed cases in Hamilton County, 4,155 recovered, 48 deaths; 674 cases/638 recovered/1 death in Bledsoe County; 1,739 cases/1,211 recovered/10 deaths in Bradley County; 102 cases/68 recovered/2 deaths in Grundy County; 209 cases/122 recovered/4 deaths Marion County; 493 cases/339 recovered/20 deaths in McMinn County; 99 confirmed/52 recovered in Meigs County; 511 cases/372 recovered/1 death in Rhea County; 96 cases/62 recovered in Sequatchie County

 - 197,948 confirmed cases in Georgia; 3,921 deaths.
 8/4/20 Georgia Department of Public Health (DPH)

 - 572 cases in Catoosa County, 9 deaths; 581 in Walker, 16 deaths; 114 cases, 1 death in Dade; 3,272 cases, 27 deaths in Whitfield County; 1,039 cases, 23 deaths in Gordon County.

 - 4,649,102 confirmed cases in the U.S.; 154,471 deaths; 55 jurisdictions (50 states, District of Columbia, Puerto Rico, Guam, Northern Marianas, and US Virgin Islands) 37 jurisdictions report more than 10,000 cases of COVID-19.
 CDC 8/3/20

 CHI Memorial COVID-19 Response

-As the COVID-19 situation is rapidly evolving, our resource bank on Mnet is updated continuously and will serve as the central portal for all current COVID-19 information.
+Visit the resource bank on Mnet for all current COVID-19 information.